PauBotella/DexVision/README.md

-Gen 1 to 5
+Gen 1 to 5 original sprites are from EBDX

-Original sprites are from EBDX
+For the next generations original sprites are from pokemon showdown